http://www.uvm.edu/business/

 The Grossman School of Business Academic Requirements

-A minimum of 120 approved credits is required for the degree of Bachelor of Science in Business Administration.
-A cumulative grade-point average of 2.00 is required.
-At least 40 credits of course work must be taken in subjects other than business.
-Students must complete 30 of the last 45 credits in residence at UVM as a matriculated student.
+A student must successfully complete a minimum of 120 approved credits, with a cumulative grade-point average of 2.00 or higher, for the degree of Bachelor of Science in Business Administration.
+At least 40 credits of the total must be from non-GSB courses.
+The student must complete 30 of the last 45 credits in residence at UVM as a matriculated student.
+Courses completed outside of UVM do not factor into the GPA calculation.

-Students must complete the Basic Business Core course requirements with a grade-point average of 2.25 or higher and no single course grade lower than a C-.
+The student must complete the Basic Business Core course requirements with a grade-point average of 2.25 or higher and with no single course grade lower than a C-.
+Courses completed outside of UVM do not factor into the GPA calculation.

 Transfer Credit - Policies & Procedures

-This policy states that no business course(s) from any institution outside of the United States can be applied to a current Business student’s Basic Business Core, Business Field, Business Concentration or Interdisciplinary Theme section of the Business degree.
+Unless taken through an approved Study Abroad program, no business course from any institution outside of the United States can be applied to a GSB student’s Basic Business Core, Business Field, Business Concentration, or Interdisciplinary Theme requirements for the Business degree; requirements for the Accounting minor or Business Administration minor; or Business Foundation or Business Depth requirements of the Business Administration Co-Major.

-Steps for Transferring Credits to UVM from Institutions located in the United States
+Steps for Transferring Credits to UVM from Institutions Located in the United States

-Basic Business Core Courses:
+Basic Business Core Courses

 -

-Transfer credits will be reviewed upon completion of the course(s).
-A course must transfer back with at least 2.5 credits to be considered equivalent for degree requirements.
+Transfer credit requests will be reviewed upon completion of a course.
+The course must transfer to UVM with at least 2.5 credits to be considered equivalent to GSB degree requirements.

 -